The questions every marketing manager should ask before hiring a PR agency

 This may sound like a daft question.
 It’s not.
 You need to understand how the PR agency manages client communication and collaboration.

-The reason is you want 90% of your budget being spent on real work, not project management or administration.
+The reason 90% of your budget should be spent on real work, not project management or administration.
 Not only that, but as editorial placements can also take months, you want to know what exactly your agency is working on.

 What should you expect?